Mentorship Programs

 7. Give mentors a choice; let them approve a mentoring request

 Like the previous practice, mentors should be allowed to review mentoring requests and opt for the mentee they feel matches their needs.
-Improper pairing remains a leading cause of mentoring program failures.
+Improper pairing remains a leading cause of work mentor program failures.

 Empowering mentors with the ability to approve or deny a match instills confidence in them and portrays your program in a good light.
-It also ensures they're engaged and invested in the relationship.
-And makes all the difference when it comes to providing meaningful guidance and support.
+It also ensures they're engaged and invested in the relationship, which makes all the difference when it comes to providing meaningful guidance and support.

 8. Encourage mentors to reach out to their mentees after a making a match